Skip to the main content.

 How to ensure valid informed consent

 Healthcare organizations should use clear and unambiguous language in the consent message.
-This goes hand in hand with a written consent form specifically tailored to the type of communication they request consent for, such as text messaging.
+This goes hand in hand with a written consent form specifically tailored to the type of communication they are requesting consent for such as text messaging.
 Additionally, organizations can implement a verification process to confirm the identity of the patient giving consent, utilizing unique identifiers or authentication methods.

 Potential risks related to text messaging in healthcare organizations

-Note that HIPAA compliance extends beyond text messaging and encompasses various aspects of privacy, security, and data protection.
-Text messaging software is not often designed with HIPAA compliance in mind and, therefore, may not include the security measures required to secure PHI.
-It is also a more informal communication method and can blur professional boundaries between healthcare providers and patients if not used correctly.
+Note that compliance with HIPAA extends beyond the use of text messaging and encompasses various aspects of privacy, security, and data protection.
+Text messaging software is not often designed with HIPAA compliance in mind and therefore may not include the security measures required to secure PHI.
+It is also a more informal method of communicating and can blur professional boundaries between healthcare providers and patients if not used correctly.

 Subscribe to Paubox Weekly